ScriptAddicts/hiring/tech_lead.md

+# This position is currently open
-# Senior Technical Lead / CTO
+# Senior Technical Lead

 ## Company